Vincibean/learn-you-a-haskell-exercises/README.md

 Some exercises as a companion for the book [Learn You a Haskell For Great Good!](http://learnyouahaskell.com/)

-A port of [Noel Markham](https://github.com/noelmarkham)'s [original exercises](https://github.com/noelmarkham/learn-you-a-haskell-exercises), for the exercises to be arranged "a-la-[fpinscala](https://github.com/fpinscala/fpinscala)".
+A port of [Noel Markham](https://github.com/noelmarkham)'s [original exercises](https://github.com/noelmarkham/learn-you-a-haskell-exercises), so as to have the exercises arranged "a-la-[fpinscala](https://github.com/fpinscala/fpinscala)".

 ```